Fine Antique Silver & Objects of Vertu

-A sovereign case is used for carrying either full or half gold sovereign coins and would be often worn on a gentleman Albert chain and kept in a waist coat pocket.
-The coins would be stacked tightly together by a spring action mechanism, a case usually holds about 5 or 6 sovereigns in a compartment.
-Some sovereign cases have a number of compartments that hold halves as well as full ones.
+A sovereign case is used for carrying either full or half gold sovereign coins and often worn on a gentleman's Albert/watch chain and kept in a waistcoat pocket.
+The coins would be stacked tightly together by a spring action mechanism; a case usually holds about 4 or 5 sovereigns.
+Some can have a number of compartments holding halves as well as full sovereigns.
 They can also be seen combined with vesta and stamp cases.
 The cases were at the height of fashion during the late Victorian and Edwardian period and can be seen highly decorated or completely plain.

 Click on any of the images for larger and more detailed pictures.

 18ct Gold Edwardian Combined Sovereign & Vesta Case

 Made by Horace Woodward & Co., Birmingham 1907

 To view sold items in this category click here